Licensing, Credits & Attributions

-Our non-music stations include 24/7 Nature Radio.
-In addition to including recordings from some of the collections mentioned above, the 24/7 Nature Radio producer (who is non-PRO) has recorded sounds of nature from the natural environment.
-We have included a nature podcast for the Zeno app which can be downloaded.
+Our non-music stations include 24/7 Nature Radio and 24/7 Relaxation Radio.
+In addition to including recordings from some of the collections mentioned above, the 24/7 Online Radio Group producer (who is non-PRO) has recorded sounds of nature from the natural environment.

 Wherever possible, we credit the composer/creators on the radio station’s website.
 Composer/musicians and their track titles are credited in our digital streams.
 Composers (creators) and music libraries have there own dedicated webpages on this website so that listeners can learn more about them and their work and how to purchase their music.

-Non-PRO Composers/creators who produce their own original work can contact us directly if they are interested in our stations including their tracks on our programme playlists.
-However, we require non-exclusive international licenses or agreements for all music we play on our stations.
+We require non-exclusive international licenses or agreements for all music we play on our stations.
 In a nutshell, our policy is, ‘no licence, no play’.
-If you are a new non-PRO composer/producer then we can assist you in creating a license or agreement.

 Please note that this is the main website for the 24/7 Online Radio Group.
 The majority of our stations have separate websites although they will have less information on them.